jnozzi/cocoadev.com/markdown/SaveTheTrees.md

 Anyone who wishes to try this tool out just follow the directions below:

-*1. Make a directory named General/QuickReference (the name doesn't really matter) *2. copy /System/Library/Frameworks/General/AppKit.framework/Versions/C/Resources/English.lproj/Documentation/Reference/ObjC_classic into General/QuickReference
-and rename the copied directory General/AppKit
+*1. Make a directory named QuickReference (the name doesn't really matter) *2. copy /System/Library/Frameworks/AppKit.framework/Versions/C/Resources/English.lproj/Documentation/Reference/ObjC_classic into QuickReference and rename the copied directory AppKit
-*3. copy /System/Library/Frameworks/Foundation.framework/Versions/C/Resources/English.lproj/Documentation/Reference/ObjC_classic into General/QuickReference
+*3. copy /System/Library/Frameworks/Foundation.framework/Versions/C/Resources/English.lproj/Documentation/Reference/ObjC_classic into QuickReference
 and rename the copied directory Foundation
-*4. Launch General/ProjectBuilder and create a new "Foundation Tool" project called "General/QuickReferenceEdit" *5. erase everything in main.m
+*4. Launch ProjectBuilder and create a new "Foundation Tool" project called "QuickReferenceEdit" *5. erase everything in main.m
 *6. cut and paste the code below into main.m

 ----
-code moved to General/CodeForSaveTheTrees, so I can read this...
+code moved to CodeForSaveTheTrees, so I can read this...
 ----

 *7. save and build the tool
-*8. locate the binary for "General/QuickReferenceEdit" (hopefully you already know where PB puts it).
+*8. locate the binary for "QuickReferenceEdit" (hopefully you already know where PB puts it).
-*9. copy the binary into the folder you named General/QuickReference (you only need to do this if you don't know your way around a shell environment)
+*9. copy the binary into the folder you named QuickReference (you only need to do this if you don't know your way around a shell environment)
 *10. Launch Terminal app
-*11. "cd" to "General/QuickReference" (i.e. cd /Users/bob/General/QuickReference)
+*11. "cd" to "QuickReference" (i.e. cd /Users/bob/QuickReference)
-*12. type "./General/QuickReferenceEdit"
+*12. type "./QuickReferenceEdit"
-*13. Inside the folders you renamed General/AppKit and Foundation you will find General/AppKitTOC.html and Foundation.html.
+*13. Inside the folders you renamed AppKit and Foundation you will find AppKitTOC.html and Foundation.html.
 Click on either of these two files and hopefully the filter did it's thing and you will be able to see quick buttons throughout the Cocoa API documentation.

-I know my code style is pretty sloppy and not very self documenting so please be kind :-) Part of this is because I wanted to fit all the code into one file and I don't consider this a General/HowTo.
+I know my code style is pretty sloppy and not very self documenting so please be kind :-) Part of this is because I wanted to fit all the code into one file and I don't consider this a HowTo.
 Normally my code is more readable.

-This tool might have a large memory footprint (not a big deal if you have 768M of RAM) You could add an inner General/NSAutoreleasePool to fix this:
+This tool might have a large memory footprint (not a big deal if you have 768M of RAM) You could add an inner NSAutoreleasePool to fix this:

-+(void)editClassAtPath:(General/NSString *)file {
++(void)editClassAtPath:(NSString *)file {
-General/NSAutoreleasePool *innerPool=General/[[NSAutoreleasePool alloc] init];
+NSAutoreleasePool *innerPool=[[NSAutoreleasePool alloc] init];
 .
 .
 .